electronicreview/GasConnect/README.md

 - A manifest is a list of the top-level files in a project with a description of what each file is.

 ```
-- newfile.txt --> A new file that says stuff in it
+- src/assets/logo.png --> Our project logo
-- README.md ----> This markdown file you are reading.
+- src/screens/Login.js ----> This markdown file you are reading.
 - img ----------> Images folder for the readme
 ```